mcburton/cmu-dh-workshop/README.md

 ## Python Resources

 With the growing popularity of the Python programming language for research, data science, and machine learning there has been a commensurate explosion of resources for learning Python programming.
-T
+Here are a few resources for learning the Python programming language, doing data science in Python, and some links to resources specifically for (digital) humanists.

 ### Getting started with Python Programming